MWatty/the-office-memory-game-pet-edition/README.md

 6. In 'Source' dropdown, select 'Master' from the branch options.
 7. Click the save button.

+### Forking the GitHub Repository

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the [Repository - The Office Memory Game Pet Edition ](https://github.com/MWatty/the-office-memory-game-pet-edition)
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

 ### Cloning Project

 1. Log into [GitHub](https://github.com/).